Nicole Fox

-Nicole Arianna Abuhamada (née Fox, born March 6, 1991) is an American model and actress, best known as the winner of Cycle 13 of America's Next Top Model.
+Nicole Arianna Abuhamada (née Fox, born March 6, 1991) is an American model, artist, and former actress, best known as the winner of Cycle 13 of America's Next Top Model.

 Biography

 Fox graduated from Monarch High School.
 As of 2009, she was a sophomore student at University of Colorado at Boulder majoring in studio arts.
 She wanted to be an artist, journalist and model.

 America's Next Top Model

-Fox was the eleventh girl selected as one of the 14 finalists to compete in Tyra's Le Cycle 13, the "Petite Edition" of America's Next Top Model, a cycle that was specially created for models who are 5'7" and under.
+Fox was the eleventh contestant selected as one of the 14 contestants to compete in Tyra's Le Cycle 13, the "Petite Edition" of America's Next Top Model, a cycle that was specially created for models who are 5'7" and under.
 Fox stood at 5'7", the maximum height for the entry.
 A couple of months before Fox tried out for the show, she met a photographer at an art gallery in Denver.
 He encouraged her to try out for the show because he knew Allison Harvard the runner up in both Cycles 12 and 17 (the "All Stars Edition") was also an artist like Fox.
 With his encouragement, she tried out for Tyra's Le Cycle 13.

 Throughout the competition, Fox won two reward challenges and received three first call-outs.
-She never placed below fifth (just like Cycle 11 winner McKey Sullivan) and was one of the strongest girls of her cycle.
+She never placed below fifth (just like Cycle 11 winner McKey Sullivan) and was one of the strongest contestants of her cycle.
 At the final judging, Fox was lauded for her high-fashion photographs and her successful mastery of her body proportion, in spite of her unconventional runway walk in the Maui fashion show.
 In the end, she was chosen as the thirteenth winner of America's Next Top Model, beating runner-up Laura Kirkpatrick, who was considered another favorite of the judges.
 Fox became the third winner to have never appeared in the bottom two during her time on Top Model.
 This record was preceded by winners Jaslene Gonzalez and McKey Sullivan from Cycles 8 and 11 respectively, and was succeeded by Krista White, Sophie Sumner, Jourdan Miller and India Gants from Cycles 14, 18 the "British Invasion", 20 "Guys & Girls" and 23 respectively.
 Fox also became the first America's Next Top Model winner to have also never even appeared in the bottom three.
 This was succeeded by Cycle 20 winner Jourdan Miller.

 Kirkpatrick said she believed Fox won because of the strength of her photos: "Every time with the judges, she could do no wrong in front of them.
 They really saw her as perfect."